Skip to main content

 Command & Conquer™ Tiberium Alliances was developed by EA Phenomic.

 Command & Conquer™ Tiberium Alliances has received negative reviews from players.
-Most players liked this game for its optimization but disliked it for its monetization.
+Most players liked Command & Conquer™ Tiberium Alliances for its music but disliked it for its monetization.

 Command & Conquer™ Tiberium Alliances is a multiplayer game with local co-op support.

-Similar games include Command & Conquer™ 4 Tiberian Twilight, Stronghold Kingdoms, Battle Nations, Warhammer 40,000: Lost Crusade, War and Magic: Kingdom Reborn and others.
+Similar games include Command & Conquer™ 4 Tiberian Twilight, Stronghold Kingdoms, Age of Empires Mobile, Warhammer 40,000: Lost Crusade, Might & Magic: Era of Chaos and others.